wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

     -   Domains: new domains and subdomains are managed by the Digital Team.
 Domain names should comply with our domain naming guidelines.

-    -   Lifecycle plan: new properties should include a strategy for the lifespan and eventual sunset of the site.
+    -   Lifecycle plan: new properties should include a strategy for the lifespan and eventual sunset of the site and domain.

     -   Maintenance plan: new properties need to include a plan for continued maintenance and support after launch.
 This includes planning for major version upgrades of Drupal (i.e. Drupal 9->10)

     -   Designated content manager: new properties need to include a designated content manager within the WRI program or center.

     -   Open source (MIT license) for all custom code.
 The codebase may be available as public repositories, do not include credentials within the codebase.
+    -   Privacy Policy: sites are required to create and maintain a privacy policy for user.
+The policy on wri.org can be used for reference: https://www.wri.org/about/privacy-policy

 -   Technical Requirements